metaplex-foundation/developer-hub/src/pages/umi/guides/serializing-and-deserializing.md

 npm i @metaplex-foundation/mpl-core
 ```

-This are all the import what we're going to use for this particular guide
+These are all the imports that we're going to use for this guide.

 ```ts
 import { generateSigner, signerIdentity, createNoopSigner } from '@metaplex-foundation/umi'